This totally from scratch hot and sour soup is packed with flavor, and is so easy you can skip your next takeout order.

 I held back a bit on the tofu (not my favorite thing in the world) and cut it into smaller pieces.
 This was just perfect for me and my family, and I would stick with that in the future, but if you're a fan of tofu definitely follow Chang's instructions for using bigger pieces.

-This soup was so comforting and easy that I actually have made it twice before publishing this review!
+This soup was so comforting and easy that I actually have made it twice before publishing this!
 Adding some additional crunch from thinly sliced bamboo shoots wouldn't be a bad idea either if you're into that.
 I'm pretty sure I will include some in my next batch.

 Mama Chang’s Hot and Sour Soup